18 of the best things to do in Cobh Ireland

 Famous for being the final port of the Titanic before it set out on the infamous voyage and met an iceberg.
 Cobh is also the resting place of those who drowned aboard the Lusitania.

 Cobh was originally known as Cove as in the Cove of Cork but it was changed to Queenstown in 1849 after a visit from Queen Victoria.
-After the foundation of the Irish Free State in 1922, the town reverted back to the current name of Cobh.
+After the foundation of the Irish Free State in 1922, the town reverted back to its current name of Cobh.

 If you are of Irish descent there is a good chance that your family’s ancestors left from Cobh as it was the departure point for 2.5 million Irish who emigrated to North America between 1848 and 1970.

-What to see in Cobh
+Things to do in Cobh Ireland

 Given its history of emigration and being a port Cobh has a lengthy and interesting history you can explore when visiting.
 Here is a list of things you might want to visit when in Cobh.